Devolutions/SecretManagement.DevolutionsHub/README.md

 Get-SecretInfo -VaultName 'hubVaultName'
 ```

 * Get an entry using the stored vault.
-Providing an ID in the name field will be much faster than the entry's name
+Providing an ID in the name field will be much faster than the entry's name.
+Only Credential type entries are supported at the moment
 ```PowerShell
 Get-Secret -VaultName 'hubVaultName' -Name 'entryName'
 ```